-GASB Statement No. 98 - The Annual Comprehensive Financial Report.
-The requirements of this statement are effective for reporting periods beginning after December 15, 2021.
+GASB Statement No. 99 - Omnibus 2022.
+The requirements of this statement are effective for reporting periods beginning after June 15, 2022.
+There was no effect on the Commission's accounting or financial reporting as a result of implementing this standard.